All Episodes

 That was 15 seconds of booze.

-As a short bite, what did Romney say?
+What did Romney say?

-So what what are these people telling us?
+So what are these people telling us?

 They want to pay taxes higher than ever.